devflowinc/trieve-py-client/docs/EventsApi.md

 Get events for the dataset

-Get events for the dataset  Get events for the auth'ed user.
-Currently, this is only for events belonging to the auth'ed user.
-Soon, we plan to associate events to datasets instead of users.
+Get events for the dataset  Get events for the dataset specified by the TR-Dataset header.

 ### Example